ietf-rats-wg/eat/draft-ietf-rats-eat.md

 There are privacy considerations for UEID's.
 See {{ueidprivacyconsiderations}}.

-The UEID should be permanent.
-It should never change for a given device / entity.
-In addition, it should not be reprogrammable.
-UEID’s are variable length.
-All implementations MUST be able to receive UEID's that are 33 bytes long (1 type byte and 256 bits).
+The UEID is permanent.
+It never change for a given device / entity.

+UEIDs are variable length.
+All implementations MUST be able to receive UEIDs that are 33 bytes long (1 type byte and 256 bits).
 The recommended maximum sent is also 33 bytes.

 When the entity constructs the UEID, the first byte is a type and the